 Priority User Group Description Highest Safety and access for all Avoid on-street parking from being a safety hazard for pedestrians, motorists and other road users.
 Provide access for emergency vehicles, waste collection and street cleaning.
 Apply "No Stopping" restrictions in line with road rules, including: within 20 metres of a signalised intersection within 10 metres of an intersection within one metre of various items such as a fire hydrant other locations determined by Council traffic engineers.
 May include removal of parking as part of the provision of traffic calming devices and gateway treatments.
 Pedestrians Parking may need to be removed as part of the design of crossing facilities, such as through the provision of kerb outstands.
-Public Transport Provision for bus and tram stops which meet community needs and operational requirements.
-Legislation requires no stopping within: 20 metres before a bus stop 10 metres after a bus stop At a tram stop 20 metres after a tram stop.
+Public Transport Provision for bus stops which meet community needs and operational requirements.
+Legislation requires no stopping within: 20 metres before a bus stop10 metres after a bus stop.
 Residents and Visitors Parking for residents and their visitors of households fronting the street section.
 Residents may be eligible for residential parking permits in accordance with Council's Residential Parking Permit Scheme Policy.
 This policy ensures that residents and their visitors have priority for all-day parking in high demand areas and/or areas that are subject to short-term parking restrictions on the fringe of commercial areas.
+EV Charging Allocation of bays in locations that align with Council's implementation program.
+Spaces should be designated as

-Priority User Group Description EV Charging An area in the roadway for the exclusive use by a vehicle transporting a disabled person with a valid disabled permit, with or without a timed restriction.
-Provision in accordance with AS2890.5 and AS2890.6.
-Car Share On-street space set aside for bicycle parking.
-To be considered where space for footpath bicycle parking is not available.
+Priority User Group Description public use and should not be for the exclusive use of any residential property that is located adjacent to a designated bay.
+Car Share Appropriate where high scheme membership and demand in particular locations justify the allocation of bays.
 Customers Time-restricted parking for business and retail needs covering short- to medium-term time periods (example: 1P to 4P).
 Customers and shoppers are able to park along residential frontages provided they abide by the relevant parking restrictions.
 However, no formal allocation will be provided for in these areas.
 Drop-off/Pick-up Designated 'drop off or pick up' zones, including taxi zones.
 Can also include loading vehicles.
 Accessible Spaces for Persons with a Disability In residential areas, disable parking should be provided within off-street where possible.
 Traders and Employees Long-stay parking for employees, traders and other long-term parkers.
 Traders and local employees are able to park along residential frontages provided they abide by the relevant parking restrictions.
 However, no formal allocation will be provided in these areas.
 Lowest Commuters Long-stay parking provided to cater for people transferring to another mode of transport to complete their journey.
-Commuters would be able to park along residential frontages provided they abide by the relevant parking restrictions.
+Commuters are able to park along residential frontages provided they abide by the relevant parking restrictions.
 However, no formal allocation will be provided in these areas.